-Several organizations told us their vision for digital transformation has evolved over time.
+Several organisations told us their vision for digital transformation has evolved over time.
 Initially, it was mostly an efficiency play, whereas now it is about customer experience.
 As our respondents put it, digital transformation is a means of building a connected ecosystem of members, providers, and internal stakeholders to provide value-centric services, enhance member relationship, and improve collaboration across the value chain while leveraging multichannel opportunities.

 “Early on, it was about basic process automation.
-There was always a strong desire to digitize and automate workflow, which was done in silos.
+There was always a strong desire to digitise and automate workflow, which was done in silos.
 Over time, the focus shifted to how we create seamless interactions across silos that otherwise create handoffs.”

 —Director, digital planning